 The initiative to set up SPOD produced a successful professionally run outfit whilst Wilkins proposal, for a peer support group, fell by the wayside.
-As an entrepreneur Guthrie saw the potential it offered for the CCD to take a lead in promoting a new professional counselling service to support people having problems in personal relationships (Rosalie 1991).

-SPOD offered disabled people a traditional response, i.e. a professional service to counsel individuals within a medical model of practice as was illustrated in a recorded interview between a couple of UPIAS members and a SPOD professional (UPIAS 1974.
+As an entrepreneur offered SPOD disabled people traditional а professional response, i.e. service to а counsel individuals within a medical model of practice as was illustrated in a recorded interview between a couple of UPIAS members and a SPOD professional (UPIAS 1974.
 C13: pp3-7).
 Whilst the services it offered might have been helpful to individuals, the effect at the time was to stop an initiative that would have encouraged disabled people to take a lead to explore the issues for themselves.
 As a result, the space, so desperately needed to share their experiences and learn from each other, was not made available until the NLPD and SAD emerged several years later.